 The procedure was performed for all SiPMs and the parameters were extracted on a run-by-run basis, without having the need to collect dedicated data for calibration.
-The stability of the calibration performed with the multi-photon spectrum was monitored over several runs.
-As an example, Figure~\ref{fig_stability} shows the pedestal and the peak-to-peak distance for one SiPM in each readout board, using the HG data collected during a series of consecutive runs.
-Variations below 2$\%$ were measured for all SiPMs.
-It was therefore decided to use a single calibration constant for each SiPM for all the data taking period.

-The channel signal used in the following for the data analysis is the SiPM signal in \phe from the HG, unless the HG is found to be saturated, in which case the LG signal in \phe is used.
+The stability of the SiPM calibration performed with the multiphoton spectrum was monitored over long periods of time: variations below 2$\%$ on the pedestal values and on the peak-to-peak separation were measured for all SiPMs.
+It was therefore decided to use a single calibration constant for each SiPM for the full data taking period.
+The signal used in the following for the data analysis is the SiPM signal in \phe from the HG, unless the HG is found to be saturated, in which case the LG signal in \phe is used.